fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angular-in-fusiontime.md

 In the above code:

 * `schema` is the variable in which the array is stored.
-* Each object of a schema maps to a column of the tabular representation of the data
+* Each object of a schema maps to a column of the tabular representation of the data.
 * The JSON object has the following attributes:
   * name - Specify the name of the column of the tabular representation of data
   * type - Specify the type of the column.